 Nepal and the State of Qatar established diplomatic relations on 21 January 1977.
-The cordial and friendly relations between the countries established on the basis of mutual trust, respect, understanding and cooperation gained momentum on 11 July 2000, when Nepal established its Embassy in Doha.
-The relations were further solidified with the setting up of the Embassy of the State of Qatar in Kathmandu in August 2011 and official opening on 10 September 2012.
+The cordial and friendly relations between the countries based on mutual trust, respect, understanding and cooperation gained momentum on 11 July 2000, when Nepal established its Embassy in Doha.
+The relations were further cemented with the setting up of the Embassy of the State of Qatar in Kathmandu in August 2011.
 Qatar has been one of the popular destinations among Nepali migrant workers over the past two decades.
 Nepal-Qatar relations have continued to grow over the years encompassing different areas of mutual cooperation.

 Nepal-Qatar relations have been marked by the exchange of visits at different levels, which has contributed to further deepen the political, economic and cultural ties between the countries.

 - President Rt.
 Hon.
-Mrs. Bidya Devi Bhandari paid a state visit to Qatar from 30 October to 2 November 2018 upon the invitation of the Amir His Highness Sheikh Tamim Bin Hamad Al Thani.
+Bidya Devi Bhandari paid a state visit to Qatar from 30 October to 2 November 2018.

 - Deputy Prime Minister and Minister for Health and Population Hon.
-Mr Upendra Yadav visited Qatar on 13 – 14 November 2018.
-During the visit, he held a bilateral meeting with Minister for Administrative Development, Labour and Social Affairs of the State of Qatar H.E.
-Mr. Yousef bin Mohammed Al Othman Fakhro.
+Upendra Yadav visited Qatar on 13 – 14 November 2018.

 - Minister for Foreign Affairs Hon.
-Dr. Prakash Sharan Mahat paid an official visit to Qatar in January 2017 in celebration of the 40th year of diplomatic relations between the two countries.
+Dr. Prakash Sharan Mahat paid an official visit to Qatar in January 2017 to mark the celebration of the 40th year of diplomatic relations.

 - Foreign Secretary Mr Shanker Das Bairagi visited Qatar on 23-26 January 2016.

 - Deputy Prime Minister and Minister for Home Affairs Hon.
-Mr. Bam Dev Gautam visited Qatar on 11-14 2015.
-During the visit, he had a courtesy meeting with the Prime Minister and Minister of Interior of the State of Qatar H.E.
-Sheikh Abdullah bin Nasser bin Khalifa al-Thani.
+Bam Dev Gautam visited Qatar on 11-14 April 2015.

 - Attorney General of Nepal Mr. Babu Ram Kunwar visited Qatar on 25-31 October 2014.

 - Minister for Labour and Transport Hon.
-Mr. Ramesh Lekhak visited Qatar on 20 January 2008.
+Ramesh Lekhak visited Qatar on 20 January 2008.

 - Minister for Foreign Affairs Hon.
-Mr. Ramesh Nath Pandey visited Qatar in 2005 and 2006.
+Ramesh Nath Pandey visited Qatar in 2005 and 2006.